 I love the way the beetroot mixture looks like thatch, or even a crazy punk hair-do, on top of the salmon.
 Maybe I’ve been at the horseradish vodka a little too much…

-I assembled this a while before cooking it, and the bright pink colour leached prettily into the salmon, which was an added bonus, aesthetically speaking.
-We all enjoyed eating it, although DH thought I should have used more horseradish – see comment above re. shooting pains…
+I assembled the fish and topping a while before baking it, and the bright pink colour leached prettily into the salmon, which was an added bonus, aesthetically speaking.
+We all enjoyed eating it, although DH thought I should have used more horseradish.
+You can spice it up – or down – according to your preference.

 This makes four fillets of salmon.
 Delicious!